 The Survey of Current Business is a serial government publication that provides articles related to the current state of business and includes national, industry, international and regional data with charts, tables, etc.

 U.S. Government's official five-year measure of American business and the economy.
 Economic Census provides detailed statistics that are important for industries and communities.
 Trade associations, chambers of commerce, and businesses rely on this information for economic development, business decisions, and strategic planning.

 The U.S. Bureau of Economic Analysis is one of the world's leading statistical agencies.
-Situated in the U.S. Department of Commerce it is primarily responsible preparing the national economic accounts of the United States.
+Situated in the U.S. Department of Commerce, it is primarily responsible for preparing the national economic accounts of the United States.